kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d.md

 ## 📄 Filtering

-We learned how to access **one** data using indexing, and **multiple** data via a simple pattern using slicing.
-Another, very powerful method to access an array's data is filtering.
+We learned how to access **one data** using indexing, and **multiple regularly-spaced data** using slicing.
+To read **multiple non-regularly-spaced data**, we use filtering.
 We call it filtering because we selectively filter out some data using a mask.

 ### Boolean mask